 - In 2016, a group of researchers at the University of California’s Berkeley calculated the thickness, shape, movement, and materials of the bell and used a computer simulation to create the sound that the Tsar Bell would have made.

-- The biggest bell ever working in Russia was cast in the 17th century, it weighed around 130 tons.
+- The largest ever working bell was cast in Russia in the 17th century.
+It weighed around 130 tons.

-- The biggest working bell is in Sergiev Posad, Russia and weighs 72 tons.
+- The current largest working bell is in Sergiev Posad, Russia, and weighs a whopping 72 tons.